The problem with all the philosophical theories of humor that I have read is that they are

 recognition, I mean that the audience must understand the joke.
 When Jay

-Leno makes a joke about some famous person, we must first
+Leno makes a joke about some famous person, we must first recognize the name

-what is going on in the world.
+knows what is going on in the world.

 When Rich Little, Dana Carvey, or Darrell Hammond do an impression of some

-famous person, we must be able to recognize
+famous person, we must be able to recognize who they are impersonating or we won’t

 think it is funny.
-This requires first that the audience be
+This requires first that the audience be familiar with the person being

 imitated, and secondly that the actor be skilled enough to create an accurate

-to transform themselves into some other easily recognizable person is, in itself, both
+impressionist is able to transform themselves into some other easily recognizable

-incongruous and surprising.
+person is, in itself, both incongruous and surprising.

-If you were standing in a theater line and suddenly turn around and find yourself facing
+If you were standing in a theater line and suddenly turn around and find yourself

-such a meeting was totally surprising.
+setting, and (3) such a meeting was totally surprising.

 Another element of recognition that is frequently overlooked is recognition of a high

-and we understand why we are
+frequently unexpected, and we understand why we are supposed to laugh.
+But

-don’t laugh – because the situations depicted are so exaggerated as to be
+sophisticated adults usually don’t laugh - because the situations depicted are so

-implausible.
-We recognize that such a thing would not really happen.
-Children, on the
+exaggerated as to be implausible.
+We recognize that such a thing would not really

-other hand, find farce much funnier than their parents do because virtually everything in
+happen.
+Children, on the other hand, find farce much funnier than their parents do

-life is surprising to them.
-Adults don’t laugh as much as they did when they were
+because virtually everything in life is surprising to them.
+Adults don’t laugh as much

-children because they have “been there, done that, and heard that.”
-Nothing surprises
+as they did when they were children because they have “been there, done that, and

-them anymore.
-Adults appreciate more sophisticated humor, such as word play
+heard that.”
+Nothing surprises them anymore.
+Adults appreciate more sophisticated

-regarding arcane subjects that they haven’t heard before, and that children and
+humor, such as word play regarding arcane subjects that they haven’t heard before,

-uneducated adults probably would not
+and that children and uneducated adults probably would not understand.

 Part of the popularity of “Reality” television shows is this element of veracity.
 When

-something happens that we think is unscripted, it is much funnier than it would be on a
+something happens that we think is unscripted, it is much funnier than it would be on

-happens in real life, that will strike us as the funniest of all.
+unexpected happens in real life, that will strike us as the funniest of all.

 I think the longest and most raucous laugh I ever heard happened one time during a